[busy signaL]

 i usually enjoy the occasional trip across the city in one of our fine second-hand buses, especially if said bus is in possession of at least one working air conditioner. a rather annoying exception to this would be if i find that the bus i am occupying has as another passenger an unfortunate victim of religion, who has convinced himself or herself that the the map to heaven is paved with loose change pried from the pockets of unwilling commuters. sometimes i manage to shrug off my irritation [hell, sometimes i even pad their envelopes], but i draw the line when these ministers decide to shake people awake, to charge them for the gift of salvation.

-let me put it bluntly - people who sleep on buses are either a) so sleepy that they're actually wishing for heavier traffic, so they can nap longer; or b) saving their fellow passenger the shame of receiving an empty envelope. in either case, it is not a particularly good idea to 'accidentally' kick them in the shins, unless you happens to be opus dei. now this one old lady, whose acquaintance i had the misfortune of making just today, not only broke the aforementioned rule of public transportation etiquette, but also gave an award-winning monologue, the likes of which had, until now, only been witnessed online:
+let me put it bluntly - people who sleep on buses are either a) so sleepy that they're actually wishing for heavier traffic, so they can nap longer; or b) saving their fellow passenger the shame of receiving an empty envelope. in either case, it is not a particularly good idea to 'accidentally' kick them in the shins, unless you happen to be opus dei. now this one old lady, whose acquaintance i had the misfortune of making just today, not only broke the aforementioned rule of public transportation etiquette, but also gave an award-winning monologue, the likes of which had, until now, only been witnessed online:

 she started with the usual opening prayer, then moved onto preaching about maintaining virtue through these "end times". she was unusually well-researched [if we are to believe the veracity of the verses she quoted], and i was even considering to give her whatever change would return to me from the twenty peso bill i would be using to pay the fare. until, of course, she casually informed us that those who did not donate to her church mysteriously ran into a streak of bad luck. gruesome bad luck, with fatal consequences, according to her further narrations. you know, the type you find in your spam mail folder.